 - Applicants who have taken coursework and/or received a degree from the University of Southern Indiana will not need to obtain an official USI transcript.

 - The USI code for testing purposes is 1335

 - Submit an official (photocopy not acceptable) TOFEL or International English Language Testing System (ILETS) score report verifying a minimum total score of one of the following:

 - 550 on the paper-based TOEFL (or

 - 79 on the internet-based TOEFL, or

-Exchange students participating in an established exchange program between their home institution and the University of Southern Indiana should contact the International Office at their institution to apply for the program.
+Students participating in an established exchange program between their home institution and the University of Southern Indiana should contact the International office at their institution to apply for the program.
 Further information about USI exchange programs is also available from Heidi Gregori-Gahan, director of International Programs and Services at USI.

 University of Southern Indiana